NeuralVFX/llm-sandbox-unreal/README.md

 - Web-Interface: [llm-sandbox-ui](https://github.com/NeuralVFX/llm-sandbox-ui)
 - Unreal Plugin: [llm-sandbox-unreal](https://github.com/NeuralVFX/llm-sandbox-unreal)  <--- You are here

-LLM Sandbox is a two-part system that connects a web-based notebook interface with Unreal Engine.

 Together, the components enable:
 - Executing Python code inside Unreal Engine from a web interface
 - LLM-assisted interaction with full visibility into code, output, and errors